G. S. Sachdev

-G. S. Sachdev (born Gurbachan Singh Sachdev, in Lyallpur, Punjab, 1935 - June 24, 2018) was an Indian performer of the bansuri (bamboo flute).
+G. S. Sachdev (born Gurbachan Singh Sachdev, in Lyallpur, Punjab, 24 April 1935 - 24 June 2018) was an Indian performer of the bansuri (bamboo flute).
 He performed Hindustani classical music.

+Sachdev was a student of the flautist Vijay Raghav Rao for 12 years, living with him for 3 years as a disciple.

 Sachdev was on the advisory board of the World Flute Society.

 G. S. Sachdev performing at Other Minds in San Francisco in February, 2013.

-Among his students were Oscar van Dillen, Jeff Whitter and Jin Hi Kim.
+Among his students were Oscar van Dillen and Jin Hi Kim.